StructuralNeurobiologyLab/emcaps/README.md

 ## Installation

-First obtain the project sources (either clone or download zip and extract) and `cd` to the project root.
-Then choose one of the following installation paths:

-### Option 1: with `pip` / virtual environment
+### Option 1: From PyPI (with `pip`)

-Create and activate a new virtual environment, then from the project directory execute:
+You can install the project with scripts and all dependencies by running

-    pip install .
+    pip install emcaps

+Notes:
+- It is recommended to use a new [virtual environment](https://virtualenv.pypa.io/en/latest/) for this.

-If you encounter PyTorch issues with this setup, please [install PyTorch manually following the official instructions](https://pytorch.org/get-started/locally/)
+- If you encounter PyTorch issues with this setup, please [install PyTorch manually following the official instructions](https://pytorch.org/get-started/locally/)

-If you want to use the napari-based GUI, you will also need to [install one of qtpy's supported Qt backends](https://github.com/spyder-ide/qtpy/blob/master/README.md#requirements), for example PyQt5:
+- If you want to use the napari-based GUI, you will also need to [install one of qtpy's supported Qt backends](https://github.com/spyder-ide/qtpy/blob/master/README.md#requirements), for example PyQt5:

       pip install pyqt5

     This has to be done manually since none of the backends is compatible with all platforms and pip can't auto-select an optimal one.

-### Option 2: with `conda`
+### Option 2: From sources (with `pip` or `conda`)

-From the project directory execute:
+First obtain the [project sources](https://github.com/StructuralNeurobiologyLab/emcaps) (either clone or [download zip](https://github.com/StructuralNeurobiologyLab/emcaps/archive/refs/heads/master.zip) and extract) and `cd` to the project root.

+If you want to install all dependencies and the package itself with `pip`, just run

+    pip install .

+Alternatively, if you want to install the dependencies with `conda`, run the following commands:

     conda env create -f environment.yml
     conda activate emcaps